Wiggins Memorial Library Handbook 2020-2021

 |Media (CMMC Collection)||7 days|

-Students may request that a book which is already checked out be placed on hold.
+Students may request that a book which is already checked out to another patron be placed on hold.
 This service is available at the Circulation Desk.
-Holds may also be placed on checked-out items by logging in to one’s CamelCat account.
-The book will not be recalled but will be held when it is returned to the library.
-Circulation personnel will attempt to contact the individual requesting the hold when the book has been returned.
-The book will be held for that individual for five days, at the end of which time it will be returned to stacks.
+Holds may also be placed by logging in to one’s OneSearch account.
+Students’ login credentials are their Blackboard username and Blackboard password.
+When the book is returned to the library, the requester will receive an email that the book is available.
+The book will be held for the requestor for five days, at the end of which time it will be returned to the stacks.

-Computer terminals are located throughout the library for searching library materials in CamelCat.
+Computer terminals are located throughout the library for searching library materials in OneSearch.
 Call number ranges and their respective shelving locations are shown in the table below:

 |Call Number Range||Location|